The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Definitions and Preliminary Results

 \begin{notation} Given $f\in\mathbb{K}[[x,y]]$ and $m\in \Mon(x,y)$, we write $\coeff(f,m)$ for the coefficient of $m$ in $f$. \end{notation}

-\begin{defn} Let $f\in\K[x,y]$ be piecewise quasihomogeneous such that each partial derivative of $f$ is a binomial. \begin{enumerate}[leftmargin=10mm] \item The convex hull of the exponent vectors of the monomials of $\frac{\partial f}{\partial x}$ is called the {\bf fundamental $x$-segment}, similarly for $\frac{\partial f}{\partial y}$. \item A translate of a fundamental segment by an integral vector with non-negative components is called a {\bf permissable segment}. \item Two permissable segments are said to be {\bf joined} if they have a common end. \item A {\bf permissable chain} is a sequence of permissable segments such that each consecutive two of them are joined. \end{enumerate} \end{defn}
+\begin{df} Let $f\in\K[x,y]$ be piecewise quasihomogeneous such that each partial derivative of $f$ is a binomial. \begin{enumerate}[leftmargin=10mm] \item The convex hull of the exponent vectors of the monomials of $\frac{\partial f}{\partial x}$ is called the {\bf fundamental $x$-segment}, similarly for $\frac{\partial f}{\partial y}$. \item A translate of a fundamental segment by an integral vector with non-negative components is called a {\bf permissible segment}. \item Two permissible segments are said to be {\bf joined} if they have a common end. \item A {\bf permissible chain} is a sequence of permissible segments such that each consecutive two of them are joined. \end{enumerate} \end{df}

 See \cite[Example 9.6]{A1974} for an example.